top of page

 While evolving CAM photosynthesis may seem complicated – after all, it involves re-tuning the core plant metabolism, alongside a number of secondary processes, including carbon metabolism [1] and leaf anatomy [2] – CAM has evolved frequently across flowering plants (Fig. 1), suggesting it is an accessible trajectory, at least for some lineages.
 Recent work suggests some traits may appear in the C3 ancestor of CAM species, and may enable the evolution of CAM by already providing some of the building blocks.
 For example, CAM plants are often associated with having large cells, which are thought to be required to store malate; in the Agavoideae (Asparagaceae), large cells and leaf succulence are traits shared by both C3 and CAM plants, perhaps arising as a way to store water before being co-opted into the CAM pathway [3].

 Current work on this topic includes exploring genomic enabling: are there changes at the gene level that, once present, facilitate the evolution of CAM in a lineage?
-I am also interested in continuing to understand the role that leaf anatomy plays in CAM evolution, how reversible CAM is, and whether CAM evolves through a similar trajectory in independent lineages.
+We also study whether independent origins of CAM assemble the CAM pathway the same way each time (i.e., via convergence), or if there are lineage-specific variation in the genetics of CAM.

 CCM_phylogeny_pie_smaller.png